AdarshIITDH/Kubernertes-AirGap/README.md

 ## Download all the artifacts
 ### Step1 : Docker Binaries

-We will be downloading all the binaries first like below or just use the docker.sh script.
+We will be downloading all the binaries first like below or just use the docker_binaries.sh script.

 ```
 curl -O https://download.docker.com/linux/ubuntu/dists/jammy/pool/stable/amd64/docker-ce-cli_23.0.2-1~ubuntu.22.04~jammy_amd64.deb